 Post-Vaccination Care

 After vaccination, keep an eye on your cat for 24-48 hours.
+Knowing how to recognize signs of pain can help you spot problems early.
 Mild side effects are normal:

 - Slight lethargy